carlvellotti/meme-mage/src/docs/TEMPLATE_SPECIFIC_FLOW.md

    - Check network tab for detailed error responses
    - Verify prompt formatting

+4. **Templates Not Displaying or Updating**:
+   - Click the Refresh button to force a new fetch
+   - Check the Network tab for API responses
+   - Verify database connection and permissions
+   - Clear browser cache if necessary

 ### Debugging Tools

 1. **Console Logging**:
    - Extensive logging is implemented throughout the flow
    - Key events and data structures are logged
    - API responses and errors are detailed
+   - Template fetch requests include timestamps in logs

 2. **Network Monitoring**:
    - All API calls can be monitored in browser dev tools
    - Response structures are logged for debugging
+   - Cache-related headers can be inspected

 3. **Test Endpoint**:
    - A simple test endpoint at `/api/test` returns a success message